ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 what to do --

-* mash/MinHash comparisons aren't going to give us anything interesting, most likely; that's what's leading to our list of uncategorizables.
+* mash/MinHash comparisons aren't going to give us anything interesting, most likely; that's what's leading to our list of uncategorizables, after all.

 * I'm skeptical that nucleotide level comparisons of any kind (except perhaps of SSU/16s genes) will get us anywhere.